-Ski Archery is a combination of Archery and Nordic cross-country skiing.
+Ski archery is a combination of Archery and Nordic cross-country skiing.

 It takes its origin in the Scandinavian countries hundreds of years ago.
-The most ancient pictures showing a skier carrying a bow are found through the work of the Norwegian Claus Magnus, circa 1540.
+The most ancient pictures showing a skier carrying a bow are found through the work of the Norwegian Claus MAGNUS, circa 1540.
 The characters were represented in shooting position with a very short recurve bow.

-Ski Archery saw a rebirth in Italy in the mid-1980s.
+Ski archery saw a rebirth in Italy in the mid-1980s.
 Since then, it has gone through many changes and modifications that have brought it to the current rules.

-International events are being organized every winter.
+International events are being organised every winter.

 Where they exist, World Archery member associations are invited to submit the name of the official Ski Archery Coordinator in their country.